mega12345mega/Packet-Library-v2/README.md

-# Packet-Library-v2
+# Simple Packet Library
 A simple library to exchange packets and respond to specific packets

-A rewrite of [Packet Library v1](https://github.com/mega12345mega/Packet-Library) with many important upgrades
+A rewrite of [Packet Library](https://github.com/mega12345mega/Packet-Library) with many important upgrades